-Here’s a very basic thing to remember: one of the main reasons that people (or ISPs) may mistake your email for spam is because, in fact, the content of your email makes it look like spam.
+Wondering how to avoid spam filters and your email going to spam?
+Here’s a very basic thing to remember: one of the main reasons that spam filters, and even people, may mistake your email for spam is because, in fact, the content of your email makes your email look like spam.
 Remember that old saw, that “content is king”?
 Well, content can also be the joker, where the joke is on you.
-Because if your content is garish or gaudy, then instead of getting the royal treatment, it will go straight to the junk folder.
+Because if your content is garish or gaudy, or full of lots of big images and little text, then instead of getting the royal treatment, it may go straight to the spam folder.

-With visual cues, right?
-Maybe there were lots of links or lots of graphics, or both, with relatively little text.
-Maybe it was the very layout of the links.
-But something gave you that cue.
+When you open an email and your gut instinct whispers (or maybe even screams) “This may be spam” before you even read a single word, what is it that causes you to have that reaction?
+It’s the visual cues, right?
+Maybe there are lots of links or lots of graphics, or both, with relatively little text.
+Maybe it’s the very layout of the links.
+But something gives you that cue.

-Now, what about for the email that you actually have to start reading before you can tell that it’s spam?
+So, what about that email that you actually have to start reading before you can tell that it’s spam?
 Do you really need to read the entire thing, or can you usually tell within the first sentence or two?

-And if they look at the subject and deduce that it is spam, they will click on the “this is spam” button.
+If they look at the subject and deduce that it’s spam, they will mark it as spam.

-If they look at the graphics and deduce that it is spam, they will click on the “this is spam” button.
+If they look at the graphics and deduce that it’s spam, they will mark it as spam.

-If they look at the links and deduce that it is spam, they will click on the “this is spam” button.
+If they look at the links and deduce that it’s spam, they will mark it as spam.

-And if they look at some of the text and deduce that it is spam, they will click on the “this is spam” button.
+And if they look at some of the text and deduce that it’s spam, they will mark it as spam.